 Cleaning your cat’s belongings can be a tough balancing act.
 On the one hand, felines prefer something with a familiar scent.
 But, if left too long, your cat’s bed can make an entire house smell.

-Ideally, a cat’s bed should be just as clean as your own.
+Ideally, a cat’s bed should be just as clean as your own bed.
 This means that you should wash your pet’s bed and blankets at least once a week.
-Just follow the instructions.

 Some cats seem to lose interest in a bed when it’s been washed.
 Pet owners are often concerned that this is because the blankets no longer smell welcoming.

 A feline-friendly home will have an unmistakable aroma.
-It’s best to step up your cleaning regime.
+It’s advisable to step up your cleaning regime.
 Just because you no longer notice the smell, it doesn’t mean that it’s not there.

 Freshen the air in your home, vacuum regularly, and be vigilant about cleaning your cat’s litter tray.
 This makes your home more welcoming to visitors and protects the value of your property.